 Breaking It Down: Average 2020 USMLE® Step 2 Match Scores by Specialty

-There’s no denying that the USMLE® Step 1 exam is regarded as the exam with the biggest impact on residency applications.
-With that said, it’s important to keep in mind the role that the Step 2 CK exam can play, too.
+Up until recently, the USMLE® Step 1 exam was regarded as the exam with the biggest impact on residency applications.
+However, since it has become pass/fail, the presumption is that this emphasis will shift onto the Step 2 CK exam.

 With this in mind, let’s take a look at the average 2020 USMLE Step 2 match scores by medical specialty.
 We’ve broken down the data from the National Residency Matching Program’s (NRMP) Charting Outcomes in the Match, 2020 report into the following tables, so you can quickly refer to any specialty.